Lamden/docs/docs/using_the_wallet.md

 Regular backups are nessessary everytime a new account is created (that's why the wallet has that warning).

-The backup is stored, and you create a new account  you get a tiny icon near the item menu 'Backup Wallet'.
+The backup is stored, and you create a new account then you get a tiny icon near the item menu 'Backup Wallet'.

-It warns you to make a backup of your wallet regularly.
+It warns you to make a backup of your wallet in order to include new account in the backup.

 <div class="alert alert--warning" role="alert">